Click To Call: (973) 377-7377

 Key Provisions of the Fair Housing Act

-• Reasonable Accommodations and Modifications: Housing providers are required to make reasonable accommodations to allow individuals with disabilities equal opportunity to housing.
+• Reasonable Accommodations and Modifications: Housing providers are required to make reasonable accommodations to allow a person with a disability equal opportunity to rent housing.
 Additionally, tenants with disabilities are allowed to make reasonable modifications to their living spaces at their own expense.

-• Advertising: The FHA prohibits discriminatory advertising practices that indicate a preference, limitation, or discrimination based on protected characteristics.
+• Advertising: The FHA prohibits discriminatory advertising practices that indicate a preference, limitation, or discrimination based on protected characteristics of a person.
 This applies to all forms of advertising, including print, online, and signage.

-• Affirmative Fair Housing Marketing: Certain federally funded housing programs are required to implement affirmative housing marketing practices to ensure equal housing opportunities for all individuals and families.
+• Affirmative Fair Housing Marketing: Certain federally funded housing programs are required to conduct an affirmative housing marketing procedure to ensure equal housing opportunities for all individuals and families.

 landlord-working-on-laptop